 runners and under-pronators, but over-pronators will need a stability or motion control shoe.
 The outsole is stable enough to prevent the foot from rolling and the lugs help stabilize landings as runners go over technical terrain.
 The midsole has a light amount of support in the arches, but it does not control over-pronation.
 The upper has some stability in the midfoot to keep the ankle from rolling while going downhill or over rocks and debris.
 The heel counter stabilizes the back of the foot to keep it from rolling or sliding.

 The heel height is 29mm and the forefoot height is 17 mm, giving this shoe a standard drop of 12mm.
 This drop level favors heel strikers and promotes forward momentum.
-Extra padding in the heel also takes strain off the Achilles tendon, and makes it a good shoe for runners with plantar fasciitis
+Extra padding in the heel also takes the strain off the Achilles tendon and makes it a good shoe for runners with plantar fasciitis

 because of the overall level of high cushioning.